 Memory

-Memory Window will also color locations that have changed in the previous action and indicate the location of the stack pointer when in range.
+Memory Window colors locations that have changed in the previous action and indicate the location of the stack pointer when in range.

 Enable or disable real-time memory access.